I’m getting in touch about

 Once companies have reviewed these, they need to choose an appropriate approach and methodology to set their science-based target.

-Companies can also browse our case studies and YouTube channel (including recordings of relevant webinars) for guidance in the target-setting journey.
-To stay up-to-date on our latest resources, events and other developments, companies are encouraged to subscribe to our newsletter and connect with us on Twitter and LinkedIn.
+Companies can also browse the SBTi's case studies and YouTube channel (including recordings of relevant webinars) for guidance in the target-setting journey.
+To stay up-to-date on the latest resources, events and other developments, companies are encouraged to join the SBTi's mailing list and follow on X and LinkedIn.

-For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see our Getting Started Guide.
+For a more detailed overview of how to develop and submit your target for validation, including the guidance available, please see the Procedure for Validation of Targets and Getting Started Guide.

 Currently, companies in all sectors apart from oil and gas can set science-based targets, aligned with the SBTi criteria.